Instituto Tecnológico de Estudios Superiores de Monterrey (Campus Estado de México)

-“Instituto Tecnológico de Estudios Superiores Monterrey, Campus Estado de Mexico (known also as Tec CEM) is one of the campus of the “Instituto Tecnológico y de Estudios Superiores Monterrey”.
+“Instituto Tecnológico de Estudios Superiores Monterrey, Campus Estado de Mexico (known also as Tec CEM) is a campus of the “Instituto Tecnológico y de Estudios Superiores Monterrey”.
 It is located in the Atizapán de Zaragoza Municipality, in Mexico State.
-There are about 10,000 students between high school, college, and postgraduate studies.
-Because of the students' number it is the second biggest campus in the ITESM system (just behind the Campus Monterrey that has 20,000 students).
+With over 10,000 students between high school, college, and postgraduate studies, it is the second biggest campus in the ITESM system (behind Campus Monterrey - 20,000 students).

 History

 It was founded in 1976, as the “Unidad Estado de México” and it started with just 328 students (276 from high school and 52 from college).

 The founding project was commanded by the doctor César Morales Hernández, and financed by the "Asociación de Enseñanza Tecnológica del Estado de México, A.C." and the initial installations were just two buildings.

-Nowadays the campus is one of the most importants in the ITESM system, not just in the academic aspect but in sports and culture.
+The campus is considered to be one of the most important in the ITESM system, in both academic, sporting and cultural aspects.

 University presidents

 In its 30 years of history, the campus had counted with seven General Directors: